kevinduh/sockeye-recipes/README.md

 The downloading/preprocessing part may take up to 2 hours, and training may take up to 20 hours (on a GTX 1080 Ti GPU) for this particular hyperparameter configuration.
 The BLEU score on newstest2014.de after decoding should be around 19.33.

+## More Examples (egs)

+A good place to get started with various recipes is the `egs` subdirectory.
+For example, see [egs/ted/README.md] for instructions on building MT systems for the TED Talks data.

 ## Auto-Tuning ##

 This package also provides tools for auto-tuning, where one can specify the hyperparameters to search over and a meta-optimizer automatically attempts to try different configurations that it believes will be promising.
 For more information, see the auto-tuning folder.